 - Keep track of system and appliances

-- Encourage tenant to report maintenance issues
+- Encourage tenants to report maintenance issues

 - Establish a network